thescholaar/verified-academic-history-json/README.md

 - preserve non-restricted academic name association
 - prevent specified name variants from being publicly associated with restricted contextual associations
 - maintain the record as an academic and scholarly resource rather than a cross-context identity index
+- distinguish verified academic identity from commercial or broker-generated identity fragments

 This policy applies only to the structured metadata rules defined in the record and should not be interpreted as altering the academic record itself.

+## Identity and Search Governance

+This repository is part of a broader academic-identity and record-preservation strategy intended to maintain accurate scholarly attribution and reduce non-academic identity fragmentation.

+Where appropriate, the record may include structured metadata describing:

+- verified identity anchors associated with academic and scholarly publication
+- non-authoritative third-party identity fragments detected in brokered or aggregated data environments
+- status metadata reflecting suppression, removal, no-match, unresolved, or archived broker-related identity observations
+- record-integrity rules distinguishing verified academic identity from unverified identity associations
+- search-governance notes intended to improve attribution quality and reduce cross-context misassociation

+These metadata are descriptive and governance-oriented.
+They are not included to republish broker content, amplify inaccurate third-party records, or create a public index of commercial surveillance data.

+## Data-Broker and Identity-Fragment Governance

+This repository may include a controlled metadata block documenting the existence of identity fragments previously observed in commercial data-broker ecosystems or related aggregation environments.

+The purpose of this block is to:

+- document that fragmented or inaccurate identity associations have existed in third-party broker systems
+- preserve a structured distinction between verified academic identity and broker-generated identity noise
+- record suppression, removal, no-information-found, disputed, or unresolved status values where relevant
+- support future attribution, continuity, and scholarly visibility efforts without reproducing sensitive or unnecessary broker detail

+Broker-governance metadata should be understood as administrative, defensive, and archival in nature.
+Inclusion of broker-related metadata does not validate the underlying broker records and should not be interpreted as endorsement of broker accuracy.

 ## Archived Professional Profile Metadata